joyent/conch-api/docs/modules/Conch::Time.md

 ## new

-Overloads the constructor to use `->from_string` when a single argument is passed.
+Overloads the constructor to use `->from_string` when a single argument is passed, for example:

 ```
 Conch::Time->new($pg_timestamptz);

-... and any other constructor modes supported by Time::Moment
 ```

+..and all other constructor modes supported by [Time::Moment](https://metacpan.org/pod/Time::Moment).

 ## now